 Because we weren’t born into a helpful food culture, we have to build our own.
-That’s my job as a weight loss coach--I help you Choose Your Own Adventure.
+That’s my job as a weight loss coach--I help you Pick Your Own Adventure.
 I teach you to develop your own rules to reaching your health and weight goals.

 Riding the Bus